-- We prefer the flavor of red beets for this juice however, yellow beets can also work.
+- We prefer the flavor of red beets for this juice however, yellow beets will also work.

 - Make-ahead: Fresh vegetable juice is best enjoyed soon after juicing, but you can make it a day or two in advance.
 Store in glass, airtight containers.
 If you have used a cold pressed juicer, it should last a little longer.

-- How to make beet juice without a juicer and in a blender: Add everything to a high-powered blender and blend until smooth.
+- How to make beet juice without a juicer: To make beet juice in a blender, add all the prepared ingredients to a high-powered blender (like a Vitamix) and blend until smooth.
 Then press the pulp through a fine mesh strainer to separate the juice from the pulp.
 A juicer will make a better juice and will have less waste when it comes to the juice, but this gets you very close.

 If you make this recipe, snap a photo and hashtag it #inspiredtaste — We love to see your creations on Instagram and Facebook!
 Find us: @inspiredtaste